HoangTuan110/ekam/README.md

   ```
 </p>

-## Features
+## Features (and inconviniences)
-- Written in Python, so platform-agnostic, lightweight, and runs incredibly slow
+- Written in Python, so platform-agnostic, lightweight, and runs fast enough to be tolerable by many
-- Errors are as few and as obscure as possible, 'cause f-you, that's why
+- Errors are as few and as obscure as possible, 'cause they are for the plebs
-- Equally obscure help messages
+- Equally obscure help messages.
+Who needs those?
 - Recipes can take command-line arguments though.
-- Brutalist by design: No control flow, no functions (although recipes is kind of a function).
+- Brutalist by design: No control flow, no functions (although recipes are kinda like functions).
   Although you still have the necessary features (variables, recipes, aliases, executing recipes within recipes, etc.)
-- You can't change your shell, `ekam` used whatever the shell you are using
+- You can't change your shell, `ekam` use whatever the shell you are using
 - No multiline commands.
 All of the shell commands must be contained in a single string
+- `.env` files?
+What's that?

 ## Installation

 ### The sane way

-### The classical `git clone` way
+### The `git clone` way

 ```sh
 git clone https://github.com/HoangTuan110/ekam